Divisions of Myanmar

 Postal codes:

 Myanmar uses five-digit postal codes.
-The first two digits represent the division or state.
+The first two digits represent the region or state.

 Further subdivisions: